Marilyn Maxwell: Personal life

 Maxwell married three times; each ended in divorce.
 In September 1944, she married actor John Conte; the relationship was dissolved in June 1946.
 Her second marriage to restaurateur Anders McIntyre lasted just over a year from January 1, 1950 until March 23, 1951.
-Maxwell's six-year marriage to writer/producer Jerry Davis ended in 1960.
+Maxwell's six-year marriage to writer and producer Jerry Davis ended in 1960.
 Her only child, Matthew, was born to Maxwell and Davis in 1956.

-Maxwell met and became friends with Frank Sinatra when they crossed paths, both of them in separate nationally renowned big bands in the late 1930s.
-Their friendship continued after Marilyn gave up singing for acting and moved to Hollywood and Frank had moved from New Jersey to Beverly Hills in the early 1940s.
+Maxwell met and became friends with actor and singer Frank Sinatra when they crossed paths, both of them in separate nationally renowned big bands in the late 1930s.
+Their friendship continued after Maxwell gave up singing for acting and moved to Hollywood and Sinatra had moved from New Jersey to Beverly Hills in the early 1940s.
 By 1945, the friendship had progressed into an extra-marital affair.
-Frank's then wife Nancy saw Marilyn wearing a diamond bracelet Nancy had earlier seen in Frank's car and assumed was for her.
-Taking this as evidence of Frank's infidelity, Nancy ordered Marilyn and husband John Conte to immediately leave the Sinatra family Christmas gala of 1945.
-Confronted after the party by Nancy, Frank admitted to the affair but claimed it was only casual not serious.
-Soon after, Marilyn and Frank ended their sexual liaison.
+Sinatra's wife, Nancy, saw Maxwell wearing a diamond bracelet she had earlier seen in Sinatra's car which she assumed was for her.
+Taking this as evidence of Sinatra's infidelity, Nancy ordered Maxwell and her husband Conte to immediately leave the Sinatra family Christmas gala of 1945.
+Confronted after the party, Sinatra admitted the affair to his wife, but claimed it was only casual.
+Soon after, Maxwell and Sinatra ended their sexual liaison.

-Between 1950 and 1954, Marilyn had an ongoing affair with actor/comedian Bob Hope.
-Although he was married at the time to singer Dolores Reade Hope, Bob and Marilyn's relationship was so open that many in Hollywood referred to her as Mrs. Bob Hope.
+From 1950 to 1954, Maxwell had an affair with actor and comedian Bob Hope who was married to singer Dolores (Reade) Hope.
+Hope and Maxwell's relationship was so open that many in Hollywood referred to her as Mrs. Bob Hope.

-During the 1950s, Marilyn became good friends with fellow actor Rock Hudson.
-After her marriage to Jerry Davis ended in 1960 at the arrangement of Hudson's agent Henry Willson, Marilyn became one of several women Hudson publicly "dated" to counter rumors (admitted true by him later in life) of the actor's homosexuality.
-No real romance between Maxwell and Hudson existed.
+During the 1950s, Maxwell became good friends with actor Rock Hudson.
+After her marriage to Davis ended in 1960, Hudson's agent Henry Willson arranged for Maxwell to become one of several women Hudson publicly "dated" to counter rumors of the actor's homosexuality.

+Death

-On March 20, 1972, at age 50, Maxwell was found dead in her home by her 15-year-old son, who had arrived home from school.
+On March 20, 1972, at age fifty, Maxwell was found dead in her home by her fifteen-year-old son, who had arrived home from school.
 The cause was an apparent heart attack; she had been treated for hypertension and pulmonary disease.
 Bob Hope, Bing Crosby, Frank Sinatra, and Jack Benny were honorary pallbearers at her funeral.